ADicksonLab/AGDIFF/README.md

 python test.py ${log}/${model}/checkpoints/${iter}.pt \
     --start_idx 0 --end_idx 200
 ```
 Here `start_idx` and `end_idx` indicate the range of the test set that we want to use.
-To reproduce the paper's results, you should use indexes 0 and 200 for the start_idx and end_idx respectively.
+To reproduce the paper's results, you should use 0 and 200 for start_idx and end_idx, respectively.
 All hyper-parameters related to sampling can be set in `test.py` files.
 Specifically, for testing the qm9 model, you could add the additional arg `--w_global 0.3`, which empirically shows slightly better results.

 ## Evaluation